5 Hard Lessons I’ve Learned from 30+ Years as an Entrepreneur

 I cannot tell you how much money I have wasted in my time as an entrepreneur on expensive web design, business cards, flyers, logos, workspaces and strange gadgets to impress my clients, like pens and coffee cups with my logo on.

-Not to mention all the camera equipment I bought that I never use, but I bought it because I thought it would help me look more professional.
 I’m not saying that all those things are not important.
 But it’s not the best place to put your savings in the first few months of your business.

-The truth is that your customers and clients don’t care about those things.
-They only care about how you can help them.
 They care about how you serve them and how you make them feel.
 They want to know if you can make a difference in their lives with your service and products.

 So the best place to invest your money and valuable time are to invest in YOU and your skills.
 Invest in learning the right skills.